microsoft/playwright/docs/src/api/class-frame.md

 ### option: Frame.waitForLoadState.timeout = %%-navigation-timeout-%%

 ## async method: Frame.waitForNavigation
+* langs:
+  * alias-python: expect_navigation
 - returns: <[null]|[Response]>

-Returns the main resource response.
+Waits for the frame navigation and returns the main resource response.
 In case of multiple redirects, the navigation will resolve with the response of the last redirect.
 In case of navigation to a different anchor or navigation due to History API usage, the navigation will resolve with `null`.

 This method waits for the frame to navigate to a new URL.
 It is useful for when you run code which will indirectly cause the frame to navigate.
 Consider this example: